-Yes, Even though your Employer has no legal obligation under the Pennsylvania Workers’ Comp Act to find you work or offer a job after a work injury, your Employer’s insurance company often encourages your Employer to offer you a job so that the insurance carrier can stop or lower your workers’ comp checks.
+Yes, even though your employer has no legal obligation under the Pennsylvania Workers’ Comp Act to find you work or offer a job after a work injury, your employer’s insurance company often encourages your employer to offer you a job.
+This is so that the insurance carrier can stop or lower your workers’ comp checks.
 A job offer should be for work that is within your physician’s medical restrictions regarding your physical abilities.

 Sometimes your Employer will send you to an independent medical examiner (IME Physician) to get you released to some heavier work.